 I am not a natural when it comes to being able to distinguish between different shades of the same colour.
-It has now just become more difficult to differentiate between, since a new shade of blue has hit a market called YinMn.
-Researchers named the pigament YnBlue after its three elements: Yittrium (Y), Indium (In) and Manganese (Mn).
+It has now just become more difficult to differentiate a new shade of blue has hit a market called YinMn.
+Researchers named the pigment YnBlue after its three elements: Yittrium (Y), Indium (In) and Manganese (Mn).

 Its discovering was made in 2009 by a team of researchers from the University of Oregon.
 The discovery was made by accident while other pigment colours were being manipulated in a laboratory.
 Really what they wanted to create at the Department of chemistry at the University of Oregon was a material for electronics.They used manganese, indium and yttrium and subjected to a temperature of 1200 ° C, but the attempt was a poor electrical conductor.
 The shade of blue that emerged from their experiment got their attention, they decided to make further investigation of its properties.